wgottwalt/coed/README.md

 - make

 cmake provides a clean target so "make clean" works, but there is no distclean target.
-In that case the is the distclean.sh script in the scripts directory.
+In that case there is the distclean.sh script in the scripts directory.
 Just run "./scripts/Distclean.sh" after a "make clean" to achieve the distclean effect.